 Banco de Portugal also takes part in committees and technical groups on economic and financial issues in the European Commission and the Council of the European Union.

 The Economic and Financial Committee and the Economic Policy Committee are among the most relevant committees in which the Bank is represented.
 They are important forums for dialogue between representatives from governments, national central banks, the European Commission and the European Central Bank.

 Banco de Portugal is a shareholder of the Bank for International Settlements (BIS).

 The BIS is an organisation which fosters international monetary and financial cooperation.
 The BIS serves as a ‘bank for central banks’ and acts as a privileged forum for high-level discussion of issues relating to the international financial system and the role of central banks.

 As a shareholder of the BIS, Banco de Portugal has representation and voting rights at General Meetings – one of the three levels governing this international organisation.
 The Governor also participates in the bimonthly meetings of governors.

-The IMF is an organisation of 189 countries.
+The IMF is an organisation of 190 countries.
 Its main goal is the promotion of cooperation and stability in the international monetary system.
 It monitors developments in the global economy and national economies through its surveillance, provides financial assistance to countries with balance of payments problems and supports capacity development in member countries through technical assistance and training.